karshievnavruz/if_else_vazifa/README.md

 16. A, B va C sonlari berilgan.
 A, B va C sonlarini musbatmi shuni aniqlang.
 ## Numbers A , B and C are given.Determine whether A, B, and C are positive.
 17. A soni berilgan.
 Uni juft va 2 xonalik son ekanligni aniqlang.
+## A number is given.
+Determine whether it is even or a 2-digit number.
 18. A soni berilgan.
 Uni tog’ va 3 xonlik son ekanligini aniqlang.
+## A number is given.
+Determine that it is a mountain and a 3-digit number.

 19. Uch xonalik son berilgan.
 Uning raqamlari bir xil emasligni aniglang.
+## A three-digit number is given.
+Check that its numbers are not the same.
 20. 1-999 ga son berilgan.
 Uni musbat yoki manfiyligni va nechi xonaligini aniqlang.
 21. Uch xonalik son berilgan.
 Uning raqamlari o’sish yoki kamayish tartibidami